 - 1 ½ cups heavy cream

-- ¼ cup cold brew
+- ¼ cup coffee brewed and cooled

-- 5 egg yolks save the whites for lots of other recipes!
+- 5 egg yolks

 - ½ cup brown sugar

-- white sugar for topping
+- 2 tablespoons white sugar for topping

 Instructions

-- Preheat the oven to 325° F.
+- Preheat the oven to 325°F.

 - Stir about a quarter of the cream mixture into the egg mixture, then pour the egg mixture into the cream mixture and stir.